MostafaElmarakpy/EmployeeManagement/README.md

 # Employee Management System

-## Project Overview
+## 📝 Project Overview

-The Employee Management System is a robust web application designed to streamline the management of employee data, departments, and tasks within an organization.
-Built with ASP.NET Core and adhering to Clean Architecture principles, this system provides a clear separation of concerns, making it highly maintainable, scalable, and testable.
-It offers comprehensive CRUD (Create, Read, Update, Delete) operations for employees, departments, and tasks, ensuring efficient data handling and organizational workflow.

-## Key Features

-*   **Employee Management**: Full CRUD operations for employee records, including personal details, contact information, and assigned departments.
-*   **Department Management**: Efficient creation, retrieval, updating, and deletion of department information.
-*   **Task Assignment and Tracking**: Assign tasks to employees, track their progress, and manage task details.
-*   **User Authentication and Authorization**: Secure access control with user login and role-based permissions.
+The **Employee Management System** is a web-based application designed to help organizations efficiently manage employees, departments, and task assignments.
-*   **Clean Architecture**: A well-structured codebase promoting maintainability, testability, and scalability through clear separation of layers.
+Built with **ASP.NET Core** and **Clean Architecture** principles, it ensures maintainability, scalability, and clear separation of concerns.

-*   **Responsive UI**: A user-friendly interface built with ASP.NET Core MVC, ensuring accessibility across various devices.
+### 👤 Who is it for?

+HR managers, department heads, and business administrators who need an organized way to handle employee data, department structures, and task tracking in any organization.

+### ⚠️ Business Constraints

+- A department cannot be deleted if employees are assigned to it
+- An employee who manages others cannot be deleted
+- An employee with ongoing tasks cannot be deleted
+- Each task must be assigned to a specific employee
+- Every employee belongs to exactly one department

+## ✨ Key Features

+- Centralized employee and department management
+- Task assignment and tracking
+- Role-based access and permissions
+- Enforced data integrity through business rules

-## Technical Stack and Dependencies
+## 🛠️ Technical Stack and Dependencies

 *   **Backend**: ASP.NET Core (.NET 9)
 *   **Database**: SQL Server (with Entity Framework Core for ORM)